Accelize/apyfal/docs/installation.rst

 Debian or Ubuntu:
 ^^^^^^^^^^^^^^^^^

-Pycurl is already packaged ``python-pycurl`` on Debian and don't need to be built from source.
+Pycurl is already packaged ``python-pycurl`` on Debian and doesn’t need to be built from source.

 **Python 3:** (*Debian 8 Jessie*/*Ubuntu 14.04 Trusty* and more)